The first step when cost reporting is to ascertain what the production/series cost to date is.

 As can be judged by the broad definition there are a wide range of commitments and therefore various methods of estimating them.

 1) A purchase order system: the production crew are required to issue sequentially numbered purchase orders whenever they contract any goods or service in excess of a set amount.
-If using a paper PO system, the top copy is given to the supplier, two copies are then given to the accounts department who match the purchase orders to invoices as they come in (raising queries whenever the invoice differs from the supporting purchase order).
-Many productions are now using electronic purchase order systems, once the PO has been authorised a copy is emailed to the supplier and copies are then available for the accounts department and purchasing department.
+Most productions are using electronic purchase order systems, once the PO has been authorised a copy is emailed to the supplier and copies are then available for the accounts department and purchasing department.
 When the cost report is prepared, the Accountant is able to accrue for the costs for all unmatched purchase orders.

 2) The Line Producer/Production Manager cost monitor system: the Line Producer/PM has a cost monitor set up which has columns for invoiced costs, committed costs and costs to come.
 As soon as a cost is incurred then they log the cost in the committed cost column and as invoices come in, the cost is moved from the committed column to the spent column.